B1n4Ryb2D455/saraprojectsix/README.md

 - main page contains link to search page, which is shown when the link is clicked

 ## How the App was Built:
-- The app was built React, CSS, HTML, Node.js, Visual Studio Code, Chrome's built-in dev tools, and used Git Bash to push changes to Github
+- The app was built with React, CSS, HTML, Node.js, Visual Studio Code, Chrome's built-in dev tools, and Git Bash (to push changes to Github)

 - cloned project code to my local machine using Gitbash
-- pushed the code up to my Github profile as Master
+- pushed the code up to my Github profile
 - ran 'npm install' and 'npm start' to spin up a local server
 - created MainPage, SearchPage, and Books js files for individual components
 - installed React router (using Node.js, then implementing in the app)

 ## Instructions for Interacting:
-- search for a book using the search button in the bottom right hand corner of the application
+- search for a book using the search button in the bottom right corner of the application
-- move books between shelves using the buttons to the bottom of each book, which will open a small drop-down menu
+- move books between shelves using the buttons to the bottom of each book (which will open a small drop-down menu)
 - you can navigate back to the main page using the back button in the search bar